peiva-git/progetto_android/README.md

 ## Possible future developments
 New features that could be added in the future include:
--Fragment displaying user data
+- Fragment displaying user data
--Ability to delete/modify created users
+- Ability to delete/modify created users
--Ability to modify added trips
+- Ability to modify added trips